ionic-team/stencil-site/versioned_docs/version-v4.5/config/cli.md

 |------|-------------|
 | `--help` | Display the help output explaining the different flags. | `-h` |
 | `--version` | Prints the current Stencil version. | `-v` |

-## `stencil generate <sub-folder>`

-Starts the interactive component generator.
-You can specify one or more sub-folders to generate the component in.